Oceanside, California: Mexican era

 Following the Mexican secularization act of 1833, the Californian missions were nationalized, transferring their ownership from the Franciscan Order of the Catholic Church to the Mexican Government.
 A mission administrator was appointed to each mission to oversee the process of secularization, the removal of the priests, and the selling or granting of the mission lands to private citizens.

 At Mission San Luis Rey, Padre Antonio Peyrí had presided over the mission for 34 years when soldiers forced his removal in late 1833.
 Captain Pablo de la Portillà was appointed as administrator of San Luis Rey.
 Following the departure of Padre Peyrí, relations between the Luiseños and the new civilian administration hugely deteriorated, resulting in their famed refusal to work for Captain Portillà in 1835.

 American era

-In the late 1850s, Andrew Jackson Myers lived in San Joaquin County, but he returned in the late 1880s and lived in San Luis Rey.
-In 1882 Myers moved on the land that was the original town site for Oceanside.
+In the late 1850s, Andrew Jackson Myers, an emigrant from Illinois, lived in San Joaquin County, but he returned in the late 1880s and lived in San Luis Rey.
+In 1882 Myers moved on the land that was the original townsite for Oceanside.
 A patent for the land was issued in 1883 by the federal government.
 It was incorporated on July 3, 1888.
 The city hall as of the early 21st century stands on the former Myers homestead.

 The town post office contains an oil-on-canvas mural, Air Mail, painted in 1937 by Elsie Seeds.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.